Environmental and Energy Legend Shifts His Role

 Amory B. Lovins—Cofounder, Chairman Emeritus, and Chief Scientist of Rocky Mountain Institute (RMI)—has informed the Board of Trustees of his intention to step down as Chief Scientist in November in order to focus on his ongoing thought leadership and engagement in the programmatic work of the Institute.
 This transition, while relieving him of administrative time commitments, is intended to better serve Amory’s and the Institute’s evolving needs, positioning Amory to best use his time, expertise, and influence in tackling increasingly urgent challenges of the energy transition—a topic Amory has been at the forefront of since publishing his article, “Energy Strategy: The Road Not Taken?” in Foreign Affairs in 1976.

 As RMI approaches its 38th birthday in April 2020 and Amory reaches his 72nd birthday in November 2019, he wants to continue to serve RMI’s mission—and his life’s work—by collaborating with its programs in a more productive manner.
 Amory will also continue to stay actively involved with RMI as its Cofounder, Chairman Emeritus, and Trustee, tackling the toughest problems and being an ongoing source of thought leadership and inspiration.
-He will work most closely with the new Emerging Solutions practice, led by Managing Director James Newcomb—an expanded effort lately stood up to institutionalize the role of Chief Scientist.
+He will work most closely with the Strategic Insights Team, led by Managing Director James Newcomb—an expanded effort lately stood up to institutionalize the role of Chief Scientist.

 “Rocky Mountain Institute’s mission remains my life’s work, so I’m excited to transition in November, when I turn 72, to a new role where I can continue to serve that mission in a more flexible, effective, balanced, and sustainable way.
 Twelve years after shifting from CEO to Chief Scientist, transitioning from that operational status and shedding its administrative and process responsibilities will let me focus more productively and flexibly on our biggest intellectual challenges in the global energy transition and in integrative design (a way to make energy savings much bigger and cheaper).
 I look forward to continuing to work with RMI’s talented team, and serving on its Board of Trustees, to increase my contributions to its vital efforts,” said Amory Lovins.